Smog and Climate Change

 This doesn't need to be the case.
 While Canadians are currently dependent upon the services that energy provides, we don't have to be dependent on fossil fuels.
 Energy conservation and renewable energy (such as wind and solar power) are just as technically feasible and economically available.
 They have the advantages of causing little or no pollution, creating jobs and income throughout the country, and insulating consumers from high energy prices.

-The Toronto Environmental Alliance works at the local, provincial and national levels to improve air quality and combat climate change.
+The Toronto Environmental Alliance works at the local, provincial and national levels to improve air quality and curb climate change.
 We are working to create solutions to smog and climate change by:

 - Fighting for better public transit and limits to urban sprawl.